LorisDiotallevi/UniversityProjects/README.md

 ---

 ## 📢 Stay Updated
-Follow me on [LinkedIn](https://www.linkedin.com/in/loris-diotallevi/) for more projects in **quantitative finance, econometrics, and machine learning**! 🚀
+Follow me on [LinkedIn](https://www.linkedin.com/in/loris-diotallevi/) for more projects in **quantitative finance and machine learning**! 🚀